Xpecya/aul/stream/readme.md

 after the collecting function toArray is called, the map function is executed and each item plus 1<br />

-of course you can change the type of the item:
+of course, you can change the type of the item:

     -- Stream.of(1, 2, 3, 4, 5)
     stream.map(function(item)